-The European Union institutions are working on a Proposal for a Directive for the protection of whistleblowers, following on from a not binding motion approved on October 24, 2017.
+The European Parliament has approved a Directive for the protection of whistleblowers, following on from a not binding motion approved on October 24, 2017.

 Whistleblowing has been widely recognised as a tool against corruption and fraud: a recent study on the economic benefits of whistleblower protection in public procurement in the EU finds a robust economic case for establishing mechanisms of whistleblower protection, as their costs are far lower than their expected benefits.
 At the same time, protection of whistleblowers is essential to secure the conditions for investigative journalism : the ongoing erosion of the protection of journalistic sources is identified as one of the main threats to media freedom across the world.

 Despite the fact that whistleblowing is essential for public interest, most of those individuals who decide to speak up do so at their own peril, suffering professional and personal costs .
 The rules that are supposed to protect them are often overridden by national security and anti-terrorism laws, while the digital era poses new challenges relating to data retention and encryption.